 The UAW forced us to reckon not only with the insufficiency of salaries for TAs and GSRs in the UC system, but, here at UCR, we also had to reckon with the insufficiency and inequity of our cohort model system.
 As noted above, for this academic year, 2023-24, we dipped into one-time funds to be able to offer every first-year student three quarters of fellowship at \$29,000 (exclusive of tuition, fees, and health insurance), the same amount as the first increment of the TA salary scale.
-Going forward, we believe it is imperative to offer our PhD students a multiyear funding package that includes a guaranteed annual minimum salary/stipend equal to the first increment of the TA salary scale.
-In 2024-25, this amount will be \$34,000.
+Going forward, we believe it is imperative to offer our PhD students a multiyear funding package that includes a guaranteed annual minimum salary/stipend equal to the first increment of the UAW salary scales.
+Beginning in 2024-25, every PhD student in years 1-5 must be supported at no less than 50% time at the appropriate UAW contract rate for Fall/Winter/Spring quarters.
+For a student on a fellowship quarter, the stipend must be no less than the salary for a 50%-time TA at increment level 1.
 This minimum standard should provide greater equity to our PhD students across campus.